rajendrakathale/Railway_resrvstion_system/README.md

 # Railway_resrvstion_system
-its a core hav and sql  based project
+its a core java and sql  based project